 The other feature is the backlit keyboard.
 The keys can be individually programmed as per an RGB color scheme.
 This allows for the keys to be arranged according to your preferences whether you are a gamer or a photographer.

-For all practical purposes, and that is speaking strictly in perspective of photographer/photo editor, this laptop has everything that you need.
+For all practical purposes, and that is speaking strictly from the perspective of a photographer/photo editor, this laptop has everything that you need.
 The display of the laptop is a 15.6″ unit with a resolution of 3840 x 2160.
 There are some connecting ports, and one of them is a USB Type-C unit.

 - Processor: Intel Core i7-7700HQ Quad Core Processor (6MB Cache, 2.8GHz-3.8GHz) 45W